-The pewter salt cellar feels cool and slightly gritty to the touch; it sounds a soft clap when replaced on the wooden table.
-The reproduction Chippendale and Queen Anne furniture, and the maps and other prints on the painted wooden walls of the King’s Arms Tavern‘s tightly packed eleven rooms, represent styles favored by the well-off planters and other ladies and gentlemen in the very stratified society of colonial Virginia.
+The King’s Arms Tavern in Colonial Williamsburg is a throwback in time to the elegance and excitement of the 18th century.
+The reproduction Chippendale and Queen Anne furniture, and the maps and other prints on the painted wooden walls of the Tavern’s tightly packed eleven rooms, represent styles favored by the well-off planters and other ladies and gentlemen in the very stratified society of colonial Virginia.

 Taverns like the King’s Arms, as well as coffeehouses, figured prominently in the birth of the American republic.
 Mrs. Vobe’s provided food, drink, and lodging to American soldiers.
 George Washington sometimes dined there when visiting Virginia’s capital.

 They also provided venues for men catch up on the news and debate events of the day.
-In the 21st century, sporadically pleasant servers in period costume bring baskets of bread lined with reproductions of the Virginia Gazette.
+In the 21st century, servers in period costume bring baskets of bread lined with reproductions of the Virginia Gazette.

 The Tavern offers 18th-century menu choices including peanut soupe, fried chicken, and game pye, which features venison, rabbit, and duck.
 They have a daily pasta dish, and call it macaroni.
-The meaty fare smells hearty, and it is–soft, salty comfort food whose flavor comes from its main ingredients rather than blends of spices and herbs.
+The meaty fare smells hearty, and it is–soft comfort food whose flavor comes from its main ingredients rather than blends of spices and herbs.

 Baron von Steuben once ran up a bill of 300 Spanish dollars for food, drink, and lodging there, and it’s not hard to imagine how.
 But like Mrs. Vobe’s clientele, today’s visitors are paying for the atmosphere and the location near the Capitol.